 CWPA 796 MFA THESIS I (3.00): Opportunity to focus intensively on creative writing in a particular genre.
 Students may revise and edit previously written work as well as create new work, aimed at publication.
 In addition to expanding and refining their own work, students critique each other's work.
-A substantial essay focusing on another writer's work or on a topic related to their interests and concerns as writers is also required. prerequisite: two writing workshops in the same genre and permission of the program director

-CWPA 797 THESIS II: WRITING (3.00): Second semester of two-semester thesis sequence.
-Entering with a completed or nearly completed manuscript written while in the program, students revise and complete their manuscript and prepare it for publication.
-In addition, they act as peer advisers to one another and are responsible for providing in-depth critiques of each other's work.
+A substantial essay focusing on another writer's work or on a topic related to their interests and concerns as writers is also required. prerequisite: two writing workshops in the same genre and permission of the program director complete their manuscript and prepare it for publication.
+In addition, they act as peer advisers to one another and are responsible for providing in depth critiques of each other's work.
 Prerequisite: All other required courses for the M.F.A. in Creative Writing & Publishing Arts except CWPA 795 seminar in Creative Writing & Publishing Arts, which is taken concurrently, and permission of the program director.